docker/docs/content/guides/docker-concepts/getting-started/build-and-push-first-image.md

 ## Explanation

-Now that you've updated the to-do app, you’re ready to create a container image for the application and share it on Docker Hub.
+Now that you've updated the [to-do list app](/guides/docker-concepts/getting-started/develop-with-containers/), you’re ready to create a container image for the application and share it on Docker Hub.
 To do so, you will need to do the following:

 1. Sign in with your Docker account
 2. Create an image repository on Docker Hub